-Please adhere to the schools whistleblowing policy (CAPH model policy).
-Revised in November 2020.
+Please adhere to the schools whistleblowing policy.

-Whistleblowing Governor: Helen Trelease.
+Whistleblowing Governor: Helen Trealese

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: